Abhishek-P/inflection-unsupervised-tasks/README.md

 The repository will be updated with the relevant code and data for the paper.

-Additional care is required for the data since it is sampled from existing corpuses and sources with varying licensing policies.
 If you have any specific enquiries or are looking for something specific, please contact the owner and co-author as via email [abhishek@cs.georgetown.edu](mailto:abhishek@cs.georgetown.edu).